Safe & Expert Care, Every Day

 As always, our Emergency Departments at Cascade Valley Hospital and Skagit Valley Hospital are open 24/7 for medical emergencies.
 We have taken steps to ensure your safety while in our facilities, including separating patients with respiratory illnesses to avoid any potential spread.
 We encourage you to visit us when you need safe and reliable care.

 Limiting Visitors and Screening PatientsIn an effort to keep our patients and staff safe, we have limited visitors to our facilities and screen all patients and employees for COVID-19 symptoms, every day.
-We have implemented a universal masking policy, so that all patients and employees wear a protective mask at all times while in clinical areas.
+We have implemented a universal masking policy, so that all patients and employees wear a protective mask at all times.
 Additionally, patients exhibiting any symptoms identified by CDC COVID-19 guidelines are directed to the appropriate location, separate from non-respiratory illness patients.

-Currently, testing for COVID-19 is offered in two different capacities at Skagit Regional Health; we are testing patients with symptoms and those without symptoms.
-Testing with symptoms is available at our Acute Respiratory Clinic located at 120 S. 13th Street, Mount Vernon and Urgent Care Smokey Point.
-For those that don't have symptoms, testing is available at Skagit Regional Clinics - Mount Vernon and the Arlington COVID-19 Testing Site.
+Currently, testing for COVID-19 is offered in two different capacities at Skagit Regional Health; we are testing patients with symptoms and those scheduled for a procedure.
+Testing with symptoms is available at any of our three, conveniently located Urgent Care locations.

 Individuals who need emergency and inpatient care at one of our hospitals are separated from patients with COVID-19 symptoms.
 This limits the number of staff interacting with COVID-19 patients and helps to prevent potential spread to others.
 Additionally, our standard process for respiratory patients is to use “zero pressure” technology that prevents the air from that room moving into other patient rooms or other parts of the building.
 Patients should not be concerned about airborne illnesses moving through a centralized system.